University Lecturer in the History of Early America and the Atlantic World and Fellow, Robinson College

 Her research specializes in the history of North America in the early modern era, especially the colonial and revolutionary periods of what is now the United States.
 Her work probes the intersections of gender, households, and sexuality with the development, maintenance, and end of colonies in a North Atlantic world.
+Her current project examines controversies over plural unions in early North America.
 She also has interests in Atlantic and Caribbean history, broadly conceived.

 Sarah Pearsall is happy to supervise MPhil and PhD dissertations on most aspects of American, Atlantic, and Caribbean history for the period 1500-1815.

 In Part I, Paper 22 (North American History from 1607 to 1865).

 She is one of the editors of Cultural and Social History.
 She is also North American Editor for History Compass.
 She also serves on the editorial collective of Gender and History.
 She has co-organized several conferences and workshops, most recently (with Pekka Hämäläinen of Oxford University) “Crossing and Connecting: New Perspectives on Borderlands and Indigenous Histories,” Robinson College, Cambridge University (2013).
 She is a Fellow of the Royal Historical Society.